-The Council of Health Systems Physical Therapy is for APTA members who practice in major health systems, which typically are organizations that consist of an acute care hospital and a combination of other post-acute care facilities.
+APTA's Health Systems Council is for APTA members who practice in health systems, which typically are organizations that consist of an acute care hospital and a combination of other post-acute care facilities.
 The organizations may offer care in a variety of integrated clinical settings, such as acute care, inpatient rehabilitation, home care, skilled nursing facilities, and outpatient clinics.

 The council is intended to serve as a community for interested stakeholders.
 Ideas generated by the council may be implemented by participants' stakeholder groups (sections, academies, external groups, APTA, etc.) at the discretion of each entity's governing body.

-- Join the council: APTA members should use the online signup form to join the CHSPT council (no fees required).
-By doing so, you will be automatically subscribed to receive email alerts from the the council's online community (you may adjust your email alerts at any time).
-Up to two APTA members who are leaders in a major health system may serve as the primary and secondary contacts for and representatives of that system.
+- Join the council: APTA members should use the online signup form to join the APTA Health Systems Council (no fees required).
+By doing so, you will be automatically subscribed to receive email alerts from the council's online community (you may adjust your email alerts at any time).

-- The CHSPT holds free webinars for interested participants every other month.
+- The APTA Health System's Council holds free webinars for interested participants.
 Go to the resources section of the council's community to download the current webinar schedule and listen to the recorded offerings.

 The purpose of the council is to improve the health and wellness of society by advancing the practice of physical therapy and promoting scholarship and research through:

-- Greater communication among major health systems, and among major health systems, APTA members and components, the APTA Board of Directors, and staff;
+- Greater communication among health systems, APTA members and components, the APTA Board of Directors, and staff;

-- Development and adoption of best practices by major health systems.
+- Development, sharing, and adoption of best practices within health systems.